Modals - English Grammar : What are Modal Verbs?

 Does he/she/it have to get up early

-had to in affirmative sentences (Simple Past)
+in affirmative sentences (Simple Past)

 Example: